The right cream for the skin can do miracles.

 Also, special wooden shapes help to maintain the structure of the shoes.

 All imperfections and stains can be easily removed with the same dry spray or covered with a coloured cream.

 Be careful to buy cheap universal creams from common stores, since most of them contain harmful ingredients and ruin the leather.
 Their effect is immediate but will dry out the surface in the long run.

 Rocco P. Shoe Care Kit

-When you receive your shoe care kit included with every pair of leather shoes, you get a tiny brush with natural bristles, a soft cotton tissue and a professional use shoe cream.
+Rocco P. shoe care kit includes a tiny brush with natural bristles, a soft cotton tissue and a professional use shoe cream.

 The cream is a mix of a self-shine hydrating and a rich nutrient cream.

 Having two in one assures the leather will be moisturized at its best and the cream can be used for universal purposes.